cloudogu/k8s-appops-security-talks/2021-03-17-javaLand/docs/slides/06-network-policies.md

   ➡️ different strengths, support each other
   🌐 https://istio.io/blog/2017/0.1-using-network-policy/

-Note:
-More interesting tools, but none of them are quick wins
+Additional interesting tools, but none of them seem quick wins

 * [DNS NetworkPolicy controller for Kubernetes](https://github.com/chris-free/networkpolicy-dns) - very simple works only for one pod selector